Technodroidz/ExtensionApp/README.md

     #technology used : 1 frontend : html 5 and css 2 backend : Laravel 8.0 3 Database :
       Firebase cloud

-Details : It will track all the browsing history of users and save it to firebase realtime cloud database
+Details : It will track all the browsing history of users and save it to firebase realtime cloud database.

  ![ComputerHistoryView](laptop-screenshot.gif)
  ![ComputerHistoryView](New-Recording.gif)